-While a shop using marketplace platforms can be fully online, social platform design lacks end-to-end transactions, causing sellers to get creative in last-mile delivery.
+While a shop using marketplace platforms can be fully online, sellers still need to organize payment and fulfillment, because social media platforms lack these features.
 Without an app or a shipping service, they use informally arranged collection points and agents, including using car boots as mobile businesses, renting a shared shelf space in the central business district, organizing days of delivery and common place meetups, and using existing logistic service providers for last-mile fulfillment.

-1. Win the customer's trust.
+Win customers’ trust.

+Sellers mentioned the need to exert extra effort to navigate the trust issues that exist in online business.
+With a rise in online scammers, clients doubt the authenticity of online businesses, especially those on social media platforms.
 Successful online sellers need to earn customers’ trust, compete on pricing and quality, and invest in customer relationships.
 They do this through investment in creative and quality product images and clearly outlining their terms and conditions.

-2. Monitor growth and engage with community.
+Monitor growth and engage with community.

-Community of online sellers is more need-based than founded in collaboration or collective action.
+Apart from the profit on every product, success is also measured by the number of orders, follower count, client engagement, and customer-generated content that pushes the seller’s brand.
 Sellers engage with fellow businesses in cases where they need help fulfilling an order.
-It was clear that not many sellers are willing to share information on how they source products, hence possible collective effort of importing and sourcing remains a challenge.
+Not many sellers are willing to share information on how they source products, hence possible collective effort of importing and sourcing remains a challenge.

 There is little doubt that this sector will continue to evolve, likely formalize further, and provide livelihoods for many young Kenyans in the years ahead.

-Explore study findings on other sectors
+Explore the report’s results on other sectors

-Creatives – Digital channels as a source of inspiration, distribution, and a platform to educate audiences on the value of art.
+The arts and creative industries: Digital channels as a source of inspiration, distribution, and a platform to educate audiences on the value of art.